On the Semidefinite Representability of Continuous Quadratic Submodular Minimization With Applications to Pricing and Moment Problems: Conclusions

 \section{Conclusions}

 We conclude the paper by summarizing the complexity of minimizing a general quadratic function $f(x) := x^T Q x + c^T x $ over the sets $\{0,1\}^n$ and $[0,1]^n$; see Table \ref{complexity}.
-In particular, the polynomial time solvable cases are well-known as discussed in the Introduction, and this paper establishes tractability for the submodular case.
+In particular, the polynomial-time solvable cases over $\{0,1\}^n$ are well-known as discussed in the Introduction, while this paper establishes tractability for the submodular case over $[0,1]^n$ when $n \le 3$ and provides empirical evidence supporting tractability more generally.

 Let us discuss the NP-hardness results provided in the table.
 First, the equivalence of minimizing a convex quadratic $f$ over $\{0,1\}^n$ with QUBO (quadratic unconstrained binary optimization) follows from the equality for $x \in \{0,1\}^n,$ where $x_i^2= x_i$ and $\lambda_{min}$ is the minimum eigenvalue of $Q$.
-Note that the matrix $Q-\lambda_{min}I$ positive semidefinite.
+Note that the matrix $Q-\lambda_{min}I$ is positive semidefinite.
 Since QUBO is NP-hard, so is the former.
 Second, consider $Q=Q_1+Q_2$ with $Q_1$ positive semidefinite and $Q_2$ submodular.
 The equivalence of minimizing $f$ over $[0,1]^n$ in this case with QP over the box follows from a splitting argument as follows.
 Given a general symmetric matrix $Q$, split it as $Q = Q_++Q_-$ where $Q_+$ has all the nonnegative entries and $Q_-$ has all the negative entries.
 Then where $\gamma_{min}$ is the minimum eigenvalue of $Q_+$.
 This makes the matrix $Q_+-\gamma_{min}I$ convex and $Q_{-}+\gamma_{min}I$ submodular.
 Since QP over the box is NP-hard, so is the former.

 \end{onehalfspace}